tifred/project5.1/README.md

 * Other locations will have red markers.

-2. Click on any marker on map.
+2. Click on any marker on map

 * Marker should bounce for two seconds.
 * Info Window should open.